 Conversely, Amway has authentic home care items, health supplements, and beauty products.
 These items are bought to resell at a profit margin by independent distributors, and these independent distributors make commissions from sales made within their network.

 Pros and Cons of Investing in Amway

 On one side, proponents of Amway argue that the company is a legitimate business model with numerous products ranging from health supplements to beauty products.
 They also point out that despite recent scrutiny by various government agencies, none have found them guilty of operating a pyramid scheme.
 On the other side, critics of Amway argue that the company operates a pyramid scheme.
-In this structure, most of those who join at the bottom will never recoup their investments.
+Most of those who join at the bottom in this structure will never recoup their investments.
 The FTC has also investigated the company and found it to be using misleading advertising.
 Likewise, another con is that Amway’s marketing structure is the most controversial topic in business today.

 Frequently Asked Questions

 Unlike traditional pyramid schemes involving illegal activities like fraud and misrepresentation, Amway operates as a legitimate multilevel marketing (MLM) organization that sells products directly to consumers.

 How much do people rank Founders Diamond make?